 Before the conferences, the team meets twice a week and sometimes on weekends.
 The delegates share information on our assigned member state, they practice writing and presenting position papers, writing draft resolutions, and simulate committee meetings and voting.

-The conference topics can include many kinds of problems or issues: UN reform, maritime piracy, birth control education, deforestation, responses to internal conflict, and much more.
+The conference committees can address many kinds of issues: UN reform, maritime piracy, birth control education, deforestation, responses to internal conflict, and much more.
 Our delegates do their own research to become familiar with the topics.
 More importantly, they have to learn how our assigned member state is affected by that issue, and the position of that government in response.

 Students take advantage of UN library materials, the collections of the IC and Cornell libraries, Ithaca College faculty, numerous on-line data-bases, and the press and foreign ministries of our assigned member states.
 They find treaties, resolutions and protocols that have already been supported by our state, and use this information to play their roles more effectively.
-The IC team looks for specialists or natives to provide some background on our assigned state.
-In recent semesters we have heard from a two Belgians, a Bosnian family, a visitor to Bhutan, and a Cornell specialist on the Middle East.
+The IC team also looks for specialists or natives to provide some background on our assigned state.
+In recent semesters we have heard from a two Belgians, a Bosnian family, a visitor to Bhutan, and Cornell specialists on Thailand, the Middle East, and Peru.
 We have also been able to speak to the EU delegation in New York via Skype.

 At the conference itself, our students have to convince the delegates from other nations to support a resolution that is consistent with our state's positions, or block those that do not serve our interests.
 The debate is held in committee, moderated by the chairs.
 The process also includes un-moderated caucuses, during which smaller groups of delegates meet, bargain, argue, cajole and compromise (maybe) in order to get a satisfactory resolution.